01fe23bcs128/chitranagari.github.io-./README.md

 We are a group with diverse skills but passionate towards same goals which we achieve through skills and hardwork.
 Here's a glimpse of our work:

-## 🛠️ Projects
+## 🛠️ Project
-- **Project 1**: This portfolio is to depict our smart city design that we worked upon.
+- **Project **: This portfolio is to depict our smart city design that we worked upon.

 ## 🚀 Skills
 - C,C++, Python,SQL